JanHerca/urantiapedia/input/markdown/en/Innerface/Vol5/Innerface_vol5_7.md

 When assessing the validity of any work, surely it is desirable to do so with an open mind, treating each as a part of our personal search for truth.
 With this attitude, truth becomes the overriding criterion of value.

-# About "Prophetic" Science
+# About “Prophetic” Science

 Scattered throughout the scientific component we find statements that are quite prophetic.
 This inclusion is consistent with a statement from the mandate (p.
 1110) that the provision of key bits of essential or forgotten knowledge was permitted.
 However, the inclusion of this esoteric information is strangely in contrast with much of the other science in the book that would have been known even to high school students of the 1930's, when the Papers were first received.

-The mandate has these statements: "...future students of such a revelation are tempted to discard...it...because they discover errors….We are not at liberty to anticipate the scientific discoveries of a thousand years...The cosmology of these revelations is not inspired."
+The mandate has these statements: “...future students of such a revelation are tempted to discard...it...because they discover errors….We are not at liberty to anticipate the scientific discoveries of a thousand years...The cosmology of these revelations is not inspired.”
 (1109)

 We must not be put off by perceived errors in the cosmology (which includes science).
 We have been warned—truth is where you find it.